Ammarisanewbie/Regex_Tut_py/README.md

 ## Key Notes
 - Match what you wish to search for with the position too, it's like matching or looking out for the pattern game.
-- Noticed in [Example 2](#example-2-find-devices-beginning-with-r15), we need to find devices beginning with 'r15', thus we beginning our search pattern with 'r15' followed by the respective paremeters.
+- Noticed in [Example 2](#example-2-find-devices-beginning-with-r15), we need to find devices beginning with 'r15', thus we beginning our search pattern with 'r15' followed by the respective parameters.

+## Conclusion
+Regex may be daunting at first, however, with some practice, you'll get the hang of forming patterns to help you in Log analysis, Email Filtering and much more!

+## Practice Questions
+1. Task 1: Look for devices IDs that begin with "r15" in devices.txt file.
+These characters indicate that the device is running an operating system that must be updated
+2. Task 2: Extract the valid IP addresses from the flagged IPs in Log_file.txt
+3. Task 3: Filter out flagged IPs and highlight them while giving clearance messages for those that are fine.